 Looking for a dating site you can trust?
 Search no more.

-New research indicates couples married more than 20 years are now twice as likely to divorce than they were just a generation before.
+Research indicates couples married more than 20 years are now twice as likely to divorce than they were just a generation before.

 One clear pattern to the timing, researchers say, is parents staying together until their children are grown.

 This comes from the Australian Institute of Family Studies, which compiles the information from extensive public data and annual surveys.

 In 1980, the AIFS report found 13% of the 20-year marriages ended in divorce.

 The latest finding has that figure more than doubling to 28%.
 The results are from 2011 – the most recent statistics available.

 “In 1980, 13 percent of 20-year marriages ended in

 divorce.
 That figure is now at 28%.”